metnias/metnias.github.io/_posts/2023-03-08-starting-this-blog.md

 }
 ```

-Oh, this gives me a good opportunity to test table function of this blog as well!
+Oh, this gives me a good opportunity to test the table function of this blog as well!

 |  A+ | A0  | B+  | B0  | C+  | C0  | D+  | D0  | F   |
 |:---:|-----|-----|-----|-----|-----|-----|-----|-----|